mjb logo

 PDL Benefits

 While PDL itself is unpaid, you may use accrued sick days, vacation time, or apply for State Disability Insurance (SDI) to receive partial wage replacement during your leave.
+SDI benefits are calculated as a percentage of your weekly wages, with the exact amount depending on your earning history.

 California Family Rights Act (CFRA)